Skip to content

 All major rental companies (Europcar, Avis, Hertz, Sixt, Goldcar, Enterprise) operate at Lisbon airport with offices in the parking structure attached to Terminal 1.

-That said, renting a car for a Lisbon city trip is almost never the right choice.
-Lisbon’s center has aggressive ZER (zero-emission zone) restrictions, parking is scarce and expensive (€20–€35 per day in central garages), and the city is small enough that walking, metro, tram, and the occasional taxi handle every itinerary.
+That said, renting a car for a Lisbon city trip is almost never the right call.
+Central Lisbon has ZER (zero-emission zone) restrictions, parking is scarce and expensive (€20–€35 per day in central garages), and the city is compact enough that walking, metro, tram, and the occasional taxi handle every itinerary.

-Rent a car only if you’re using Lisbon as a base for extended day trips into Sintra, the Algarve, Évora, or the Alentejo — and even then, consider renting on the day you actually leave the city.
-For pure city trips, return the car before entering downtown.
+Rent a car only if you’re using Lisbon as a base for extended trips to the Algarve, Évora, or the Alentejo — and even then, consider renting the day you actually leave the city.
+For a pure city trip, skip it entirely.

 Comparison: Which Option Is Best for You?